Help save the S.S. United States

 and a one of a kind piece of American history.
 The ship holds the

-transatlantic speed record for crossing in just over 3 days and
+transatlantic speed record for crossing in just over 3 days,

 Mona Lisa because of its speed and reliability.

-Built with 65% U.S. government support, the ship is 990 ft long and
+The ship was built with 65% U.S. government support and is 990 ft long.
+It

 This historic ship was eclipsed by air transport at the height of service and

 went idle in 1969, after only 18 years of operation.

 The ship changed hands several times but now sits in Philadelphia since 1996.